Trillium

 Trillium Species and Varietals

-The best growing zones for Trillium vary depending on the species.
+The genus Trillium is a member of the plant family The best growing zones for Trillium vary depending on the species.
 For more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Trillium chloropetalum (Trillium sessile californicum) Native to California, this species grows best in zones 4-9 and 14-17.
 It reacches 1-1.5 feet tall and 1 foot wide.
 Leaves are marked with maroon spots, and stalkless flowers bloom in early spring.
 Blossoms are greenish white to yellowish.
 Trillium chloropetalum giganteum (pictured) has maroon flowers. |